- offer support, advice to parents and carers

 - The Early Years SEN Team provides termly topic based drop-ins across the borough - contact us for more details

-- Lark hall outreach team provide workshops around specific subjects across the borough.
+- Lambeth Autism Advisory Service provide workshops across the borough.

 - Lambeth National Autistic Society have a coffee morning the second Tuesday of every month at Trinity Church on Clapham common